AlexPetrusca/hs-bg-downloader/README.md

 1. Clone this repo and open it in a terminal.
 2. Install requirements with `pip3 install -r requirements.txt`.
-3. Pass your Client ID and Client Secret to the script.
+3. Pass your Client ID and Client Secret as environment variables to the script.
 Create a file named `.env` with content:
 ```
 BLIZZARD_CLIENT_ID="<client_id>"
 BLIZZARD_CLIENT_SECRET="<client_secret>"